 This course is designed for students to learn basic reading skills to apply to everyday life.
-Students will practice with word recognition, reading comprehension, sequencing, and reading for a purpose.
-Students will also practice spelling everyday words, alphabetizing words, and learn basic writing skills
+Students will practice with word recognition, reading comprehension,

 Students will learn to read everyday materials such as schedules, recipes, directions, menus, instructions, ads, coupons, labels, packaging, grocery lists, catalogs, newspapers, guides, maps, phone books, magazines, and dictionaries.
 Students will learn to write complete sentences, paragraphs, and friendly and business letters.